The biggest Call of Duty tournament shines light on growth of esports

 “I’m a big Aaron Rodgers fanboy,” said Clayster.
 “I love the way he goes about things, the logical decisions he makes, always calm and cool.
 He shows hype when he does something crazy, but he’s always grounded in logic.”

-So imagine the drama surrounding the Stage 2 Playoffs when Faze outplaced eUnited and Clayster went on to play in the finals of the tournament.
+So imagine the drama surrounding the Stage 2 Playoffs when eUnited outplaced Faze and Clayster went on to play in the finals of the tournament.

 And then there’s the story of Optic Gaming, undoubtedly the most dominant team in Call of Duty for a few years running.
 Two of the veterans on the roster, Damon “Karma” Barlow and Ian “Crimsix” Porter, have won championship rings on other teams and have quite the resumes.
 But Seth “Scump” Abner (considered the best player in Call of Duty history) and Matthew “Formal” Piper (a legendary AR player who moved from competitive Halo a few years ago) have yet to get their rings.